Scientific Name

 Meconopsis horridula is a flowering plant with basal leaves arranged in a rosette.
 The stem and pedicels have straw-colored spines on their surface.
 The leaves are elliptical or narrow-oblong shaped, up to 10 inches (25 cm) long, and taper into the petiole.
 The leaf margin is entire or slightly lobed or toothed.
 The surface of the leaf is covered with yellowish or purplish spines that grow from purple wart-like structures.
 In some cases, they are covered with bristles.
 The upper leaves are smaller and bract-like.

-The open-faced flowers are usually in shades of blue or reddish-blue but rarely white.
+The open-faced flowers are usually in shades of blue or reddish-blue, but rarely white.
 The flowers are up to 3 inches (7.5 cm) across.
 The stalk is up to 9 inches (22.5 cm) long.
-The stalk that bears the flower is bent, so the flower is not held upright and is droopy.
+The stalk that bears the flower is bent, so the flower is not held upright and is drooping.

 Full sunlight (cool areas only); full or partial shade.
 Acidic soil.
 Add grit to heavy soils.
 Nutrient-rich soil, add manure, leaf matter, or compost if necessary.
 Moist soil.
-Supply mulch of manure of bark chippings when planting to help maintain moisture; do not cover the crowns.
-Regular watering during dry periods in summer to keep the soil moist.
+Supply mulch of manure or bark chippings when planting to help maintain moisture; do not cover the crowns.
+Regular watering during summer dry periods to keep the soil moist.
 No need to water in the winter as the plant prefers dry soil while resting.
 Cut back to the ground in autumn.
-Replace regularly as Meconopsis plants do not live for a long time.
+Replace regularly, as Meconopsis plants do not live long.

 When growing Meconopsis plants in the garden, it is very important to keep the soil moist in the summer.
 Once the growing period has finished, cut back the Meconopsis plant to ground level (autumn).
 If you require more plants, they can be propagated by division at the start of spring.